 Solution

 Residuals vs \(x\)s.
 This is very like what you did before, only now using the residuals rather than the response.
-Remember that the residuals come from the fitted model object, but the explanatory variable values come from the original data, so the idea is to take the model and augment the data:
+Everything we need is in the augmented data, so start with that:

 The reason for including the \(x\)s we dropped from the model in the last graph is that any non-linear dependence on these \(x\)s will show up here, and we could go back and add that \(x\) squared if needed.
-Here, though, there are no patterns at all in the two graphs in the bottom row, so we can be confident that we got it right.
+Here, though, there are no patterns at all in the two graphs in the bottom row, so we can be confident that we got it right: removing those explanatory variables was the right thing to do because they seem to have no relationship with the response, once the other two variables area and bath are in the model.

 Footnotes